 - General liability coverage against accidents and injuries that take place on the premises

-One of the main difference between Realty Insurance a home insurance is that you generally do not need to obtain coverage for personal property, such as jewelry or clothing.
-The reason for this is that the people renting your property will be responsible for obtaining Tenants Insurance to cover their property.
+One of the main difference between Realty Insurance and home insurance is that you generally do not need to obtain coverage for personal property, such as jewelry or clothing.
+The reason for this is that the people renting your property will be responsible for obtaining Tenants Insurance to cover their own property.

-Therefore, your coverage will not need to include insurance for personal property, with the exception of tools or any other items that is used for property maintenance.
+Therefore, your coverage will not need to include insurance for personal property, with the exception of tools or any other items that are used for property maintenance.
 However, if the Alberta apartment or home that you rent is furnished, you will need to invest in content coverage for your belongings that are kept in the rented space.

 Additional Types Of Landlord Insurance To Consider

-Even though a basic policy from Leibel Insurance Group will provide you with coverage for the usual claims and problems that you may encounter.
+Even though a basic policy from Leibel Insurance will provide you with coverage for the usual claims and problems that you may encounter.
 However, there are some additional types of coverage available that you may want to consider adding to your policy, such as:

 - Business Insurance – You may need to consider investing in additional coverage if your rental business employs a staff that is responsible for taking care of your records, books and accounting in order to protect you against business fraud.